“Whenever you’ve found yourself on the side of the majority. It’s time to pause and reflect” – Mark Twain

 I found a nice park bench in the sun to sit and write.
 Every day… remember?

-Leslie and I are in Elmira, NY for a wedding.
-She’s in it.
-I have some free time.
-I’ve found myself visiting the long time study of Mark Twain on the campus of Elmira College while she and her dad visit her grandpa at the nursing home.
+I’m in Elmira, NY for a wedding.
+I have some free time, so I’ve found myself visiting the long time study of Mark Twain on the campus of Elmira College.
 If this place can’t inspire writing, I don’t know what can.
-Certainly not the nursing home.

 The study was originally many miles away at Quarry Farm, the home of Twain’s sister-in-law, but was moved to this campus in the 50’s.
 Twain called the Farm “the quietest of all quiet places.” and spoke of the views as “an elevation that commands leagues of valley and city and retreating ranges of distant blue hills.”
 These views are what inspired some of the best of American literature, including The Adventures of Tom Sawyer, Life on the Mississippi and Huckleberry Finn.